-Mighty Morphin Power Rangers may seem a bit dated today, but the beloved 1990s kids series was, in its own way, progressive for the time.
-It featured a racially diverse cast and two female superhero leads, plus it preached ideas like peace over violence (even if there was actually a decent amount of violence, too).
+Mighty Morphin Power Rangers may seem a bit dated today, but the beloved 1990s kids series was in its own way progressive for the time.
+It featured a racially diverse cast, two female superhero leads, and preached ideas like peace over violence (even if there was actually a decent amount of violence, too).

-Now, Lionsgate's rebooted version has taken that tradition and run with it, with the film featuring superheroes that are not only diverse in their casting, but also with the issues they are dealing with.
-One Power Ranger is revealed to be on the autism spectrum, another is questioning her sexual orientation, and another deals with a scandal at school that involves racy images on a phone.
+Now, Lionsgate's rebooted version has taken that tradition and run with it, with the film featuring superheroes that are not only diverse in the casting of its actors, but also with the issues its characters are dealing with.
+One is revealed to be on the autism spectrum, another is questioning her sexual orientation, and another deals with a scandal at school that involves racy images on a phone.

-It's something [screenwriter] John Gatins and I talked about a lot.
+It's something [screenwriter] John Gatnis and I talked about a lot.
 We always said, "We're making a movie about teenagers and about growing up."
 We talked about how different the world is today from when the first episode ever aired.
 And if you are going to make a movie about teenagers today, you've got to deal with the issues and the challenges they are facing in their world.
-And that's the world we are going to modernize [in] the movie.
-That was always at the forefront of our minds, and I'm really proud of that aspect of it.
-And talking about diversity, it's not just racial diversity in the movie.
-What I think is really great is we are trying to give a voice, and we are trying to represent characters like Billy, who are either underrepresented or not represented in movies - and specifically in movies like this.
-I'm proud of that, and I'm excited for young audiences to experience that.
+And that's the world we are going to modernize the movie.
+That was always at the forefront of our minds and I'm really proud of that aspect of it.
+And talking about diversity, its' not just racial diversity in the movie.
+What I think is really great is we are trying to give a voice and we are trying to represent characters like Billy, who are either underrepresented or not represented in movies, and specifically in movies like this.
+I'm proud of that and I'm excited for young audiences to experience that.